Expand mobile version menu

 "I love the freedom of it all," says Jan Randall, a professional musician and composer.
 Randall spends most of his time composing and recording original music for television projects.
 He also writes music for corporate videos and commercials, serves as music director for several award shows and performs with the Sierra Brass.
 He has even scored music for a feature film.

-Among other things, the Berrymans run their own recording studio, lay out and design their own promotional newsletter, design songbooks, take and develop their own publicity photographs, sell CDs and other merchandise through direct-mail marketing, and maintain a site on the World Wide Web.
+Among other things, the Berrymans run their own recording studio, lay out and design their own promotional newsletter, design songbooks, take and develop their own publicity photographs, and maintain their website.
 They also do their own bookkeeping and financial management.

 "Combine all this with writing all of our own material and you can see how the job involves more than just getting up on stage and singing now and then," Berryman says.
 "So a wide base of knowledge and a willingness to learn do prove useful!"

 Success as a musician, however, goes far beyond knowledge and willingness to learn.
-Talent, of course, is a big help.
-But even talent isn't enough, you also need passion -- or what Randall calls an "obsession."
+Talent, of course, is a big help, but it's not enough.
+You also need passion -- or what Randall calls an "obsession."
 How can you tell if you're obsessed with music?

 "Easy," says Randall.
 "If you find yourself playing piano when you should be studying for an exam, catching a bus, meeting a date, picking up your child from school, seeing the doctor or going to the bank, then you're obsessed.